cmotc/android-scullery/README.md

 (GNU or otherwise) distribution or use with a graphical interface.
 To that end, it presents dialog/zenity menus by default, it can be passed parameters at the terminal, or a frontend can be created to craft a command with the parameters and run it in a shell.
+This being written with Dash and is avoiding any Bash-specific syntax, but it'll definitely run in Bash and probably run in mksh, maybe some more shells.
+Whichever ones comply with the same basic standards as Dash.

 This isn't intended to reflect any criticism of the Android Kitchen itself as a means to achieve it's goals.
 It's just that it has relatively limited